Exclusive: The capture of Gaddafi's son

 Later, television footage showed him being helped off the plane as people among the crowd on the tarmac tried to slap him.
 His captors shoved him into a car and sped off for a hiding place somewhere in town.

-(Additional reporting by Mahmoud al-Farjani in Obari and Oliver Holmes and Taha Zargoun in Zintan; Writing by Alastair Macdonald in Tripoli; Editing by Michael Williams)
+(Additional reporting by Mahmoud al-Farjani in Obari and Oliver Holmes in Zintan; Writing by Alastair Macdonald in Tripoli; Editing by Michael Williams)